fourstix/-Elfos-SPI-OLED-Drivers/README.md

 The Adafruit_SSD1306 Library
 Copyright (c) 2012-2023 by Adafruit Industries
 Written by Limor Fried/Ladyada for Adafruit Industries.

+The OLED-Display Library
+Copyright 2016 Skie-Systems
+Written by Michael Köhler

 The 1802/Mini SPI Adapter Board
 Copyright (c) 2022-2023 by Tony Hefner